polterguy/hyper-core/README.md

 *
   p5.module.allow:/modules/hyper-core
 *
-  p5.hyper-core.allow:/hyper-core/mysql/camphora/customers/select
+  p5.hyper-core.allow:/hyper-core/mysql/todo/items/select
 developer
-  p5.hyper-core.allow:/hyper-core/mysql/camphora/customers
+  p5.hyper-core.allow:/hyper-core/mysql/todo/items
 ```

 The first record above, gives all users access to the module in general, which is necessary
-to have the core URL resolver in Phosphorus Five to even resolve the URL,
+to have the core URL resolver in Phosphorus Five even resolve the URL,
 and pass the request control onwards to the _"hyper-core"_ module.
 The second record, grants
-all users access to do `select` operations on the `camphora` database, but only its `customers` table.
+all users access to do `select` operations on the `todo` database, but only its `items` table.
 The third record above, gives your `developer` users access to all operations on the
-`camphora` database, but only its `customers` table.
+`todo` database, but only its `items` table.

 All in all, the above three access control objects, gives your developer users complete control
-over the `camphora.customers` database, while random visitors have only `select` rights on the
+over the `todo.items` database table, while random visitors have only `select` rights on the
-same database.
+same database table.

 The default access control, unless explicitly overridden in your access control object, is
 to **deny all operations on all databases and all tables**.
 So you'll need to explicitly grant